Statue of Liberty from Costume Quest

 I made the hat as well.
 It's a cardboard base with fabric overtop and cording for the chin-strap.
 I also made the bat hair pin.
 It's mostly cardboard and, like the rest of the costume, I think it turned out really nicely.

-As for the unicorn, I made it for my friend Rin, who as I mentioned above, got me into the game originally.
+As for the unicorn, I made it for my friend Rin.
 She always thought the unicorn was funny and mentioned she wanted to cosplay it.
 I bought a white hoodie to use as a base in 2017 but it wasn't until fall 2018 that worked on it.
 The mane was made out of a kind of pink yarn I turned into tassels and then sewed to the hoodie.
 The horn is a cone made of sparkly felt.
 The ears are also felt.

 As for the "butt", it's a cardboard box I painted white and added felt legs and a yarn tail too.
 It straps into a belt that Rin provided.
 The costume turned out just as silly as the source material and super cute.